Table of Contents

 The healthiest grain free cat foods are the ones that prioritize meats and animal protein ingredients.

-Cats are obligate carnivores.
-They need to eat high protein diets rich in meat in animal protein to not only thrive but to function, period.
+Cats need to eat high protein diets rich in meat in animal protein to not only thrive but to function, period.

 Wet grain free cat food tends to be a better choice than dry food options.
 Crunchy kibble uses starches to keep the dry pieces of food together.
 This means that grain free dry cat food uses more carb-heavy ingredients like ground potatoes, lentils, and peas.

 Wet grain free cat food often contains higher protein and less vegetable and fruit ingredients which is ideal for your kitty’s health and wellness.